How to care for your tattoo

 Once the washing is complete, use a soft clean towel to gently pat the tattoo dry.
 Now it’s time to show off your masterpiece.
 Allow your tattoo to remain dry for awhile exposed to the air.
 This will help the healing process.

-An additional word of advice: Don’t go leaning on things with your new tattoo.
-Many folks are out for an evening of fun, but restaurants, bars, tables and walls are all full of dangers!
+An additional word of advice: Don’t lean on things with your new tattoo. restaurants, bars, tables and walls are all full of bacteria!
 Your new tattoo shouldn’t come into contact with anything.

 What to put on your new Tattoo

-We recommend one product only during the healing process: H2Ocean (sold at our shop) This product has been time-tested and proven over years of experience and history itself!!
+We recommend and encourage the use of h2Ocean during the healing process, conveniently sold at our shop.
+This product has been time-tested and proven over years of experience to be effective for safely healing tattoos.

-A word of caution about Neosporin: many will recommend this for the healing of tattoos and it sound like a good idea.
-The problem is that it may do too well of a job!
-I have seen lots of tattoos that were healed with Neosporin and they had lots of color loss or light spots, not all of the time, but way too often.
-The thing is that Neosporin has a lot of zinc in it and it also contains petrolatum which promotes the healing too fast and it helps pull the ink particles out of your skin instead of allowing your body to lock in the ink at the cellular level.
+Neosporin has a lot of zinc, it also contains petrolatum which promotes the healing too fast and can pull the ink particles out of your skin instead of allowing your body to lock in the ink at the cellular level.

 All that you are trying to do is to moisturize your skin and keep it clean.
-Take a small amount of Lubriderm or Aquaphor and gently rub it all of the way in.
+Take a small amount of your product and gently rub it all of the way in.
 Your tattoo should have a slight sheen to it, meaning a very thin coat!!
 Do Not cake or gob it on!!
 Your tattoo and skin need to breath to heal properly and quickly.
-You should reapply 3-5 times daily depending on the size, location and condition of your skin.
-If it looks dried out, then put a small amount on.
-REMEMBER… More is not better!

 The first week of taking care of your tattoo is the most important, especially the first 2 to 3 days.
 You now know what to put on it, but there are a few other things that you can do to ensure that your new tattoo looks great for many years to come.